sj1999-BIT/tp/docs/DeveloperGuide.md

 The undo mechanism is facilitated by an Undo module and is prompted by the command `undo`.
 This command is used for undoing the most recent change made to the program.

-It implements the `ReadOnlyAddressBook` interface to retrieve the list of people stored as contacts.
+It uses the `ReadOnlyAddressBook` interface to retrieve the list of people stored as contacts.
 The undo mechanism invokes the following operations:

 * `AddressBook#removePerson()` — Removes the specific person from the list of people.